 A tattoo is a permanent marking created by inserting pigment with needles under the skin.
-A body piercing is the perforation of a body part, other than an ear lobe, for the purpose of inserting jewelry.
+A body piercing is the perforation of a body part, for the purpose of inserting jewelry.
 If performed improperly or in an unsanitary manner, the transmission of diseases such as Hepatitis B, Hepatitis C, and Acquired Immune Deficiency Syndrome (AIDS) can occur.

 The Tattoo and Body Piercing Program was developed to control the transmission of disease to practitioners and to those receiving tattoos and piercings.
 Under County Code 114, the Department of Health inspects tattoo and body piercing establishments to ensure they are being operated in a safe and sanitary manner.